chinapedia/wikipedia.abstract.en/Page/Lysergic_acid_diethylamide.md

 Pharmacodynamics

-LSDaffinities.GIF (K_(i)), the more strongly LSD binds to that receptor (i.e. with higher affinity).
+(K_(i)), the more strongly LSD binds to that receptor (i.e. with higher affinity).
 The horizontal line represents an approximate value for human plasma concentrations of LSD, and hence, receptor affinities that are above the line are unlikely to be involved in LSD's effect.
 Data averaged from data from the K_(i) Database]]

 Most serotonergic psychedelics are not significantly dopaminergic, and LSD is therefore atypical in this regard.
 The agonism of the D₂ receptor by LSD may contribute to its psychoactive effects in humans.[75][76]